Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Practice Patience

 Having patience is always a good idea!
-But, it’s especially important to be flexible during peak travel times.
+But it’s especially important to be flexible during peak travel times at the Guatemala City Airport.

 • Language